Healing conversations are an art form in peril of being lost to our busy lives.

 The process also often requires the clinician’s willingness to work diligently to help clients understand what they want, the patience to help them learn to own all aspects of themselves, including contradictory feelings, and the ability to create a safe space to allow for transformation to occur.

 This article surveys different approaches to asking therapeutic questions meant for both practitioners and their clients and gives examples of how the quality of questions we ask can improve our lives.
+For more common therapy questions, see our related post: Classic Therapy Questions Therapists Tend to Ask.

 - 7 Questions Designed for the First Therapy Session